MASTERGOKUL/Zoho-Summer-Internship/README.md

 Zoho Summer Internship Start Date - 21 May 2024

-Task to analyse and make a performance testing/ benchmarking tool for mysql
+Task : To analyse and make a performance testing/ benchmarking tool for mysql

 Analysed some of the tools for benchmarking, choosed sysbench due to it gives some more parameters